RxLaboratory/Duik/src-docs/docs/getting-started/preamble.md

 Duik’s comprehensiveness and ease of use have made it [a script used in numerous movies across the world](http://showcase.rxlab.info)[^2].
 It has an international success; it is used to create **TV series, advertising, motion design, video games, music videos, short movies and feature films**.
 It's available in 7 different languages, and it's downloaded more than 16.000 times a month on average.

 ![](../img/examples/preamble-comp.png)
-*1. Parler le fracas, Thomas Fourniret, Jérémy Couturier / 2.The wind in the Reeds, Nicolas Liguori / 3.La Soupe au Caillou, Clémentine Robach*
+*1. Parler le Fracas, Thomas Fourniret, Jérémy Couturier, 2012,
+2. The Wind in the Reeds, Nicolas Liguori, 2016
+3. La Soupe au Caillou, Clémentine Robach, 2015
+All rights reserved.*{style="font-size:0.8em;"}

 ## Using this guide